Cardiopulmonary Rehabilitation Program

 Yes.
 Studies show that serious health problems caused by rehab exercise are rare.
 Our entire team is specially trained to handle emergencies if they should occur.
 In order to assure you are responding appropriately to rehab, you may be hooked to a heart monitor during exercise activities.
 Staff will also monitor heart rate, oxygen levels, blood pressure, weight, level of exertion, shortness of breath, and blood sugars if necessary.

-This program is held in the cardiopulmonary rehabilitation area located at Nationwide Children's Hospital main campus, Crossroads Lobby, 2nd Floor, Suite D.
+This program is held in the cardiopulmonary rehabilitation area located at Nationwide Children's Hospital Outpatient Care on the fifth floor, across the hall from the Pulmonary Clinic.

 “I learned that I can push my body physically and it can feel good!” - Pulmonary Rehabilitation participant